1sh1vam/Face-Mask-Detection/README.md

 # Face Mask Detection

-Implementation of Face Mask Detection to restrict people without wearing a mask from entering inside any mall or airport etc. We have used Tensorflow, Keras and opencv to implement this.
+Implementation of Face Mask Detection to restrict people not wearing a mask from entering inside any mall or airport etc. We have used Tensorflow, Keras and opencv to implement this.

 # Requirements